amirhosseinkho/IIOT/PROJECT_REPORT.md

 ---

-*This report was generated automatically by the IIoT Task Scheduling System evaluation framework.
+*This report was generated automatically by the IIoT Task Scheduling System comprehensive evaluation framework.
 For technical support or additional information, please refer to the project documentation and source code.*